data2viz/data2viz/examples/ex-natural-logscale/README.md

 This example shows how to plot a mathematical function.
-It uses axis and scales (linear scale and log scale).
+It uses axis and scales (linear scale for absciss and log scale for ordinate).

-This version is multiplatform: the viz code is written in a common module and then is just rendered in JavaFx or Js SVG element.
+This version is multiplatform: the visualization code is written in a common module and then is just rendered in JavaFx or Js SVG element.

 <img src="docs/natural-log-scale-jfx.png" width="900">